Bandai Namco Entertainment: History

+In March 2009, Namco Bandai Games Europe announced it would purchase Atari's stake in Distribution Partners for €37 million and merge it into its own operations.
+This followed the news of Atari exiting the PAL distribution market to focus on publishing and developing for the massively multiplayer online market.
+Atari Europe's assets were merged and folded into Namco Bandai in May 2009 while its sale and marketing personnel were transferred to Distribution Partners, of which the prior deal would have allowed Namco Bandai to purchase the remaining 66% stake in Atari Europe June 2012-2013.
+The merger was completed on 7 July, and Distribution Partners was renamed as Namco Bandai Partners.
+Alongside that came Atari's entire distribution operations outside North America and Japan, including 100% of Atari Australia Pty Ltd., 100% of the shares of Atari Asia Holdings Pty.
+Ltd. and 100% of the shares of Atari UK Ltd. Atari would secure a five-year distribution deal for Namco Bandai Partners to exclusively distribute their titles in those territories.
+The merger would allow Namco Bandai Games to now hold operations in over 50 countries with 17 dedicated offices.

 In 2010, Namco Bandai Games entered the Guinness World Records as the company that released the most TV commercials for the same product, a Nintendo DS game called Solatorobo: Red the Hunter.
 They created 100 versions of the ad as the game consists of 100 chapters.

 In early 2011, Namco Networks was absorbed into Namco Bandai Games America, effectively consolidating Namco Bandai's American console, handheld, and mobile video game development operations.

 On 2 April 2012, Namco Bandai Games spun off its development operations into a new company called Namco Bandai Studios.
 The new company was spurred by Namco Bandai's interest in faster development times and tighter cohesion between disparate development teams.
 It comprises approximately 1,000 employees, who were already part of Namco Bandai.

 In March 2013, Namco Bandai Games established two new game studios.
 The first, Namco Bandai Studios Singapore, is Namco Bandai's "leading development center" in Asia and develops game content for the Asia Pacific market.
 The second studio, Namco Bandai Studios Vancouver, works on online social games and game content development for North America and Europe, and is part of the Center for Digital Media (CDM).
-In July 2013, Namco Bandai Partners (NBP), which used to oversee the PAL distribution network since September 2012, merged with Namco Bandai Games Europe (NBGE) in order to push distribution and publishing into one entity, Namco Bandai Games Europe (NBGE), which is now known as Bandai Namco Entertainment Europe (BNEE).
-The Australian subsidiary of BNEE, Bandai Namco Entertainment Australia, aside from acting as the publisher and distributor for Bandai Namco titles in Australia, also publishes and distributes titles in the ANZ region for Square Enix and NIS America amongst others.
+In July 2013, it was announced that Namco Bandai Partners' operations would be merged into Namco Bandai Games Europe to push distribution and publishing into one entity.

-In 2014, Namco Bandai Games and Namco Bandai Studios became Bandai Namco Games and Bandai Namco Studios, respectively.
+In January 2014, Namco Bandai Games and its development division Namco Bandai Studios became Bandai Namco Games and Bandai Namco Studios, respectively.
 The change unified the brand internationally in order to increase the "value" and "appeal" of the name.
 The full company name was changed to Bandai Namco Entertainment on 1 April 2015.